The $\omega$-Condition Number: Applications to Optimal Preconditioning and Low Rank Generalized Jacobian Updating: Properties and Optimal Preconditioning: vs

-We now introduce the basic properties of the $\omega$-condition number and study its numerical evaluation.
-In addition we empirically compare its effectiveness with the $\kappa$-condition number for estimating the actual conditioning of positive definite linear systems
+We now introduce basic and new properties of $\omega$, and study the efficiency of its numerical evaluation.
+In addition, we empirically compare its effectiveness with $\kappa$ for preconditioning, clustering of eigenvalues, and in estimating the actual conditioning of positive definite linear systems.